-The current standard variable rate (SVR) for Barclays mortgages is 3.59% although their follow on mortgage rate is 3.49% plus the BEBR (Bank of England Base Rate).
+The current standard variable rate (SVR) for Barclays mortgages is 8.74%.
+Barclays name this their "Follow on Rate" calculated at 3.49% plus the BEBR (Bank of England Base Rate).
 This SVR tracks the Barclays Bank Base Rate (BBBR) which is usually the same as the Bank of England Base Rate but is not guaranteed to be the same.

 Although an initial rate may sound enticing it's the standard variable rate you are placed on afterwards which may be the most important as this is where most mortgages end up.
 It's slightly different with Barclays mortgages because their tracker rates are for life so they never revert to the SVR.